 When you complete your consumer proposal, your Licensed Insolvency Trustee will give you a Certificate of Full Performance.

-It’s proof that you attended the financial counselling sessions and completed your consumer proposal.
+It’s proof that you attended the financial counselling sessions and completed the consumer proposal process.

-Sending the certificate ensures that your consumer proposal is marked as discharged on your credit report and allows the credit bureaus to correct any errors.
-As a result, you might also see an increase in your credit score.
+Sending the certificate of completion to the credit bureaus ensures that your proposal is marked as discharged on your credit report, and this can also help to improve your credit rating.

 When your proposal is finished, your credit report should display no balances for the included unsecured debts.
-You’ll want to get a copy of your credit report to ensure this is the case.
+You’ll want a copy of your credit report to ensure this is the case.

 What happens after you receive a Certificate of Full Performance?